 Advanced Manufacturing: Includes the Additive Manufacturing Lab and Machine Shop, which allow for prototyping and fabrication of parts and products.
 The Additive Manufacturing Lab is equipped with a new EOS M100 Direct Metal Laser Sintering (DMLS) system with the capability of “printing” precision metal parts.
 This is in addition to the state-of-the-art Fused Deposition Modeling (FDM) printers available for printing polymer components.
 The Machine Shop has general fabrication equipment such as a milling machine and water jet cutter.

 Day-to-day operations are managed by the Manager of Industry Research and supported by an Industry Research Engineer and technicians with industry experience in areas such as 3D printing, machining, electronics and mechatronics.
-Refer to our Staff page for more information on our technical staff members.

 How to start working with the Centres